stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 How does it help to eliminate intermediate lists?
-Let's see, `build g` builds some list, while `foldr f z` goes through the list “replacing” `(:)` applications with `f` and empty list with `z`, in fact this is a popular explanation of what `foldr` does:
+Let's see, `build g` builds some list, while `foldr f z` goes through the list “replacing” `(:)` applications with `f` and the empty list with `z`, in fact this is a popular explanation of what `foldr` does:

 ```haskell